-Qube Personnel must notify of any instance of, or circumstances giving rise to reasonable grounds to suspect, bribery and corruption.
-If Qube Personnel are unsure whether a particular matter constitutes bribery or corruption, or have any other queries or concerns, these should be raised with Legal (legal@qube.com.au).
+Qube Personnel must notify of any instance of, or circumstances giving rise to reasonable grounds to suspect, bribery and corruption. .If Qube Personnel are unsure whether a particular matter constitutes bribery or corruption, or have any other queries or concerns, these should be raised with Legal (legal@qube.com.au).

-Notifications should be made in accordance with Qube's Whistleblower Policy (a copy of which is available at: http://qube.com.au/about/corporate-governance/).
+Where any issues of concern are identified, a Qube Representative should report their concerns to their Manager or if necessary to their Business Unit Director, to Qube Legal (at legal@qube.com.au) or in accordance with Qube's Whistleblower Policy (a copy of which is available at: https://qube.com.au/about/governance/).
 Qube Personnel who make a proper notification in accordance with Qube's Whistleblower Policy will receive the protections available to them under that policy, and their notification and related inquiries will be handled accordingly.

-A Manager receiving a notification alleging bribery or corruption must ensure that it is forwarded in accordance with the above procedure.
+A Manager, or Responsible Manager for a Qube Contractor, receiving a notification alleging bribery or corruption must ensure that it is forwarded in accordance with the above procedure.